 • Class B License

 • Ability to work effectively with volunteers.

-• Thorough understanding of the organization’s Vision, Mission and CREED.
+• Understanding of the organization’s Vision, Mission, and CREED.

 • Highly developed interpersonal skills and highly effective in working objectively with a diverse group of people.